nghaninn/thales-airlab-springboot/README.md

 # Thales AirLab Assignment

+## WIP
+>There are still error in Springboot Cloud Run API, that needs to be resolved.

 ## Github repos

 1. Kotlin Springboot Backend (Only implemented RestAPI, Intg Test, CICD on Cloud Run) <br>